 While in Kathmandu, you will stay at a 3-starred hotel with breakfast services.
 For lunch and dinner, we let you explore the different food items available in the city according to your preferences.

-Weather and Best Season to Trek
+Weather and Best Season to Trek Langtang Gosainkunda Lake

 Spring and Autumn seasons are considered to be the best time for Langtang Gosainkunda Trek as the weather and temperature are calm and consistent in these seasons.
-The months of the springs offer the bloom of rhododendrons and many seasonal flowers.
+The months of the spring offer the bloom of rhododendrons and many seasonal flowers.
 Autumn is also one of the best times to explore and you get to enjoy different Nepali festivals such as Dashain and Tihar.

-Winter and Summer are taken less appropriate seasons as compared to spring and autumn.
+Winter and Summer are taken as less appropriate seasons as compared to spring and autumn.
 In winter, the temperature level drops below freezing point making it less comfortable to trek to the higher regions.
 Days are chilly followed by episodes of snowfalls and blizzards.
 Similarly, summer comes with heavy rainfall and unpredictable weather.
-However, with proper gears, you can trek to the Langtang Gosainkunda region all around the year.
+However, with the proper gear, you can trek to the Langtang Gosainkunda region all around the year.